How Are Universities Responding to the Tech Skills Gap?

 About 1,100 miles south in Atlanta, curriculum officials at Georgia Tech face similar challenges: contending with “ups and downs” and “faddishness” of technology, according to Dr. Colin Potts, Georgia Tech's vice provost for undergraduate education.
 He cited the 2000 dot-com crash as an example.

-In some cases, reported “skills shortages” can represent “ephemeral skills which graduates would only be able to use for a handful of years, and then they will become obsolescent."
+In some cases, reported “skills shortages” can represent “ephemeral skills which graduates would only be able to use for a handful of years, and then they will become obsolete."
 "That's a real concern," Potts said, “and I think that we have to bear that in mind.”

 HR leaders increasingly say needed skills have a short shelf life.
 A significant share of employers (40%) estimate a skill is usable for four years or less, according to the study by Wiley Education Services and Future Workplace (registration required).
 “Fast-paced obsolescence escalates the need for employers to hire or upskill workers when gaps form,” researchers found.